astorfi/Caffe_Deep_Learning/Installation/readme.md

 ## CUDA installation

 For the [NVIDIA TITAN X(Pwered by Pascal) GPU](http://www.geforce.com/hardware/10series/titan-x-pascal), installing CUDA 8.0 is necessary.
 The CUDA 8.0 download file and installation procedure can be found [here](https://developer.nvidia.com/cuda-downloads).
+The system platform has to be chosen as [this image](Images/Select Target Platform.png).

 ## Preinstallation and CUDA compatibility
 Now the assumption is that the [CUDA](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#axzz4MnU6Gq6E) is already installed.